Jaynabergman/WETO_ddRAD/04_Assemble_loci_call_SNPs/07_populations_call_SNPs.md

 ## Running populations

-We will run populations while testing different values of max heterozygosity (0.6, 0.7, 0.8)
+We will run populations while testing different values of max heterozygosity (0.6, 0.7, 0.8).
+Also good to run populations without any filters set (i.e. without the `--max-obs-het` flag).

 populations_filters.sh
 ```